2009 San Diego Chargers season: Week 15: vs. Cincinnati Bengals

 The Chargers took a 14–13 lead in the first half.
 During halftime, a piece was shown about the life of the Bengals' wide receiver Chris Henry.
 The Chargers were up in the fourth quarter 24–13 before the Bengals scored a TD with a 2-point conversion and a field goal tying the game.
 The Chargers won in the end with a 52-yard field goal by Nate Kaeding.

 The close win put the Chargers at 11–3.
 It marked their 9th straight win and 17th straight win in December.
 With this win and a 20–19 loss by Denver to Oakland, the Chargers clinched the AFC West.

 Week 16: at Tennessee Titans

 The Chargers came into the game looking to clinch the AFC's No. 2 seed and a first round bye on Christmas Day in Tennessee.

 The Titans struck first with a Rob Bironas 46-yard field goal.
 Then 2 touchdown passes and a LT TD run put them up 21–10 at halftime.
 After the break the Chargers continued their demolition of the Titans with three straight TD runs.
 The game's final score was 42–17.

-With the win, the Chargers improved to 12–3, grabbed a first round bye and the No. 2 seed along with their 10th straight win.
+With the win, the Chargers improved to 12–3, clinching a first round bye and the No. 2 seed along with their 10th straight win.